(2019)

 Christopher Davis-Shannon's music is the essence of honest simplicity.
 Bringing together influence ranging from Fats Waller to Chet Baker, he creates an atmosphere that will instantly transport you back to jazz clubs, and speakeasies of the early 20th century.

 Ukulele player by heart, Photographer by trade.
+Co-founder of the Allegheny Ukulele Kollective.

 Wanting to bring something to share on the mainland, Craig chose to focus on the ukulele before leaving Hawai’i for college.
 Although Craig had grown up playing the cello and piano, he wanted something that gave a little more distinction of coming from the islands.